Motif Poetry presents

 Festival of Slam Wellington

-Festival of Slam Wellington is a full day of events based in and around the National Library in Wellington, this festival has been curated so that it can be enjoyed no matter your experience with slam or spoken word.
+Festival of Slam Wellington is a full day of events based at ZEAL and the National Library in Wellington, this festival has been curated so that it can be enjoyed no matter your experience with slam or spoken word.

 Click to enlarge

-From 10:00am - Free - Booking essential - National Library, Tiakiwai Conference Centre (Lower Ground Floor)
+From 10:00am - Booking essential - National Library, Tiakiwai Conference Centre (Lower Ground Floor)

 Fun, interactive workshops with New Zealand’s top poets and performers.
 A chance to pick up some tips and discover your inner poet!
 Free and open to everyone age 14 and over.